wp-plugins/social-dropdown/readme.txt

 == Screenshots ==

-Some available screenshots can be found at the [plug-in page](http://www.tevine.com/projects/socialdropdown/ "Social Dropdown") in Tevine.
+Screenshots can be found at the [plug-in page](http://www.tevine.com/projects/socialdropdown/ "Social Dropdown") in Tevine.

+1. Bookmarks displayed in a dropdown.

+2. Bookmarks displayed in inline-mode.

+3. Drag-and-drop to re-arrange bookmarks

 == Credits ==

 1 image is taken from http://www.famfamfam.com/.
 Several images are created or taken from the corresponding social bookmarking sites and edited to suit the plug-in.
 The dropdown javascript is taken from http://www.dynamicdrive.com/ and modified.
-The drag-drop library is provided by script.aculo.us.
+The drag-drop library is provided by http://script.aculo.us/.

 == Changelog ==

+* 1.5.0 - Added support for BumpZee, Faves, Hugg, Jeqq, Windows Live.
+Some changes to the icons used.
 * 1.4.9 - Added support for Mister Wong social bookmarking site.
 Several minor changes.
 Added uninstallation file.
 * 1.4.8 - Bug fixes related to styles.
 Added Facebook.
 Thanks to Eric Fehrenbacher for his help.
 * 1.4.7 - IMPORTANT FIX.
 This fix fixes a problem found in linux servers.
 [Most stable]